 Individualized Supported Living (ISL)

-In the early 1990s, our CEO (Julie Walden) was finishing her degree at Truman State University while working as the Assistant Director for some group homes in Kirksville.
+In the early 1990s, our CEO (Julie Schupp) was finishing her degree at Truman State University while working as the Assistant Director for some group homes in Kirksville.
 During this time frame, the Department of Mental Health unveiled a new model of service called “Individualized Supported Living” (ISL).
 Julie was intrigued because ISLs offered people with developmental disabilities a path out of institutional living and in to their communities.
 An ISL was their ticket to having an ordinary life, just like those around them.

 In 1992, Julie made the leap and co-founded a business with that mission in mind.
 Through ISLs, she was able to Provide Ordinary Lives for these Extraordinary People.